Jeff Merkley

-Early life, education and early career
+Early life, education, and early career

-Merkley was born in Myrtle Creek, Oregon, the son of Betty Lou (née Collins) and Darrell Philip Merkley.
-His paternal grandmother was born in Calliope, Queensland, Australia.
+Jeffrey Alan Merkley was born on October 24, 1956, the son of Darrell Philip Merkley and his wife Betty Lou (Collins).
 He attended first grade in Roseburg, Oregon, before moving to Portland with his family.

-He graduated from David Douglas High School, received a bachelor of arts degree in international relations from Stanford University in 1979, and earned a Master of Public Affairs degree from the Woodrow Wilson School at Princeton University in 1982.
+He graduated from David Douglas High School, received a Bachelor of Arts degree in international relations from Stanford University in 1979, and earned a Master of Public Affairs degree from the Woodrow Wilson School at Princeton University in 1982.

 After completing his master's degree, Merkley was selected as a Presidential Management Fellow, working at the Office of the Secretary of Defense on the security of American military technology.
 After his fellowship, he worked in the Congressional Budget Office, where he analyzed nuclear weapons policies and programs.

 In 1991 Merkley returned to Portland, where he served as executive director of Portland Habitat for Humanity until 1994.

 Merkley started the Walk for Humanity, initiated the Journey for Mankind, launched development of the Habitat Home Building Center, and initiated a pilot project for "YouthBuild" in which gang-affected youth built homes in their own neighborhoods.
 He also served as Director of Housing Development at Human Solutions, where he worked to make available affordable housing complexes and launched Oregon's first Individual Development Account (IDA) program, which helps low-income families save money to buy homes, attend college, or start businesses.

-Merkley was President of the World Affairs Council of Oregon for seven years and continues to serve on the Board of Trustees.
+Merkley was president of the World Affairs Council of Oregon for seven years and continued to serve on the board of trustees.